customgento/docs/pages/tier-prices-for-configurable-products-m2.md

 ![Disable Tier Prices For Configurable Products By Category]({{ "images/tier-prices-for-configurable-products-m2/disable-by-category.png" }} "Disable Tier Prices For Configurable Products By Category")

 If Tier Prices For Configurable Products is disabled for a specific product or for any category this product is assigned to, the extension will not change the price calculation of this product at all.
+Please note, that in this case the original Magento price calculation will work as usual.
+Tier prices will still be applied, if the required quantity of a child product is reached, but the quantities will not be summed up anymore between different child products.

 ## Troubleshooting - I installed the extension, but it does not work
 1. Do you use the latest version of the extension?